 Due to the unique island geography of San Juan County, the EOC is supplemented by two independent locations on Orcas and Lopez islands, referred to as Area Command Posts (ACP).
-These locations can be used as local EOCs for individual island-based incidents requiring no external resources or during a countywide emergency where critical coordinating personnel may be unable to attend the County EOC.
+These locations at the primary Fire Station on each island can be used as local EOCs for individual island-based incidents requiring no external resources or during a countywide emergency where critical coordinating personnel may be unable to attend the County EOC.
 Although the ACPs have independent communications capabilities, the San Juan County EOC is the primary coordination center and contact point for requesting resources from surrounding counties, the State, or the federal government, including Canada.